morrowleap/notification-service/README.md

 * Ensure that new channels can be added by creating new classes implementing the `Notifier` interface, thus adhering to the Open/Closed Principle.

+Apologies for the misunderstanding.
+Here's the original content, just formatted properly:

+#### Phase 4 – Explore LSP Violations

+**Story 4**
+*As a developer, I want to subclass `EmailNotifier` for `SMSNotifier` just to reuse code so that I discover substitution breaks (e.g. `SMSNotifier` doesn’t support attachments) and write a test that fails.*

+Refactor to ensure all notifiers honor the same calling contract (e.g. throw on unsupported features).

+This should now reflect the original content with improved formatting.

+Note: I have not implemented this yet, as it is too complicated right now.

 ## Requirements